Update: January 2021

 Plastic toothbrushes take approximately 400 years to decompose.

 A better option?
-Bamboo toothbrushes, which only take up to 10 years to fully break down.
+Bamboo toothbrushes, which only take up to 10 years to fully break down (just remember to remove any nylon bristles first!)

 Instead of Plastic Tampon Applicators